Coronavirus (COVID-19) Information

 Mental Health Support

-An important partnership that families and schools have is supporting the mental health needs of all of our students.
 During this time out of school, if your child is engaging in risky mental health behavior, which would include thoughts of harm to themselves or others or threatening behavior, please consider the following resources support your children and family.
 Please remember: If the situation is very serious, call the police at 911 for immediate support.

 Screening, Assessment and Support Services (SASS)